12 Things You Should Never Pour Down the Drain

 You might think that a crushed-up eggshell should slide down the drain smoothly, but it’s actually increasing the risk of a serious blockage.
 The sharp, hard edges of the shell can collect other things coming down your drain, and eventually cause a clog.

-Here are 14 more reasons you need to stop throwing away eggshells.
+Here are eight more reasons you need to stop throwing away eggshells.

-When you pour grease down the drain, it sticks to the inside of your pipes—as well as the pipes in the street.
-This can cause the entire system to become clogged over time.
-Instead, make sure to let the grease cool first, then dispose of it in the garbage.
+When you pour grease down the drain, it sticks to the inside of your pipes and the pipes in the street.
+This can cause the entire pipe to become clogged over time.
+Other oil-based products are also dangerous to pour down your drain, such as cooking oil, salad dressings, butter, mayonnaise, and fat.
+If needed, make sure to let the grease cool first, then dispose of it in the trash instead.

 Psst—you’ve been putting garbage bags in wrong this whole time.